dmonteirosouza/project-manager/README.md

 ![plot](./screenshots/task-saved.PNG)

-9) You can change task status.
+9) You can change the task status by clicking the button (yes/no).

 ![plot](./screenshots/task-changed.PNG)